sacha-l/collectables-ethdenver-workshop/workshop/custom-types.md

 We already gave you a sneak peak at defining and using custom types in Substrate.

 For our Pallet, we will define two structs:
-1. One to define some collection for an event, we'll call `sruct PoapEvent`.
+1. One to define some collection for an event, we'll call `struct PoapEvent`.
 2. Another to define some NFT from a collection, we'll call `struct PoapNft`.

 Note that we take advantage of the `#[derive]` macro to implement all the different traits the Pallet expects from these custom types, just as we explained earlier.